mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

      --suites=FV3_GFS_v15p2 \
      --verbose

 which uses a configuration script located at the specified path.
-The verbose option can be used for more verbose output from the script.
+The ``--verbose`` option can be used for more verbose output from the script.

 The :term:`SDF`\(s) must be included and specified using the ``--suites`` command-line argument.
 Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
 An example of a build using two :term:`SDF`\s is: